Roto Broil: Details

 Roto Broil presents its subject in its entirety with no distracting objects, but with no supporting planar surface.
 Thus, "It occupies the picture-plane emblematically, centralized and head-on."
 The "frontal and centralized presentation"'s directness lacked the sophistication to market the images of household goods for advertising but was considered daring artistically.

+The featured item was produced by Leon Klinghoffers company.